Gamers-Blended/OCBC_Hack-IT-/README.md

 6. Run the notebook

 # Comments
-I am unable to gather much insights on the datasets. <br>
+Only very simple and basic patterns are being identified in the notebook. <br>
-I am unsure of how to use any models or algorithms to seek out any insights from the data. <br>
+I am unable to gather much insights on the datasets and also unsure of which models and algorithms could be used to derive any insights from the data. <br>
 I would be grateful for any suggestions on how to use algorithms to model the data.